AJGranowski/reddit-expanded-community-filter-userscript/README.md

 ### Prerequisites

 This project is built using an NPM container.
-If you have Docker installed, you should be able to build this project.
+You should be able to build this project with only Docker installed.

-Install Docker:
+#### Install Docker
 * [Linux][docker-linux-link]
 * Windows
-   1. Enable [WSL][wsl-link].
+   1. [Enable WSL][wsl-link].
-   2. Follow the Linux installation instructions from within WSL.
+   2. Follow the [Linux installation instructions][docker-linux-link] from within WSL.

 ### Build